Information for Prospective Graduate Students

 - Questionnaires from partners and spouses

-A diverse range of research questions have been built into the study; if you're interested in topics like personality change or relationships, you'll find that we have an enormous and rich set of resources that you can use in following your interests.
+A diverse range of research questions have been built into the study; if you're interested in topics like personality change or relationships, you'll find a rich set of resources that you can use in exploring your interests and testing hypotheses.

-More recent assessments have assessed additional areas such as emotion regulation (using the Emotion Regulation Questionnaire, ERQ) and attachment.
+More recent assessments have assessed additional areas such as emotion regulation (using the Emotion Regulation Questionnaire, ERQ), attachment, future time perspective, and well-being.

-Many graduate students find opportunities to create and collect data for new questions.
-For example, a former graduate student (Meg Jay) who was interested in depression, developed a depression scale using items from the California Psychological Inventory (CPI), a standardized questionnaire that we have included at every assessment.
+Many graduate students find opportunities to create, code, and analyze data for new questions.
+For example, a former UC Berkeley graduate student in clinical psychology (Meg Jay) was interested in the development of depression in women, so she developed a depression scale using items from the California Psychological Inventory (CPI), a standardized questionnaire that we have included at every assessment.
 Depression was not an initial research focus of the Mills Study, but it turns out that the CPI items are quite effective at assessing depressive symptoms.
-Using this inventory, it is now possible to comprehensively examine the relationship between depression and a wide range of outcomes (such as subjective well-being, health, and divorce) across 40 years of adulthood.
-We expect this to be a significant contribution to the literature on depression.
+Using this inventory, it is now possible to comprehensively examine the relationship between depression and a wide range of outcomes (such as subjective well-being, health, and divorce) across 50+ years of adulthood.
+Similar measures have been developed for the Big Five personality trait dimensions, self-esteem, future time perspective, and others.

 To find out more:

-If you think you might be interested in working with the Mills Study as a graduate student, this web site is a good place to start learning about us:
+If you think you might be interested in working with the Mills Study as a graduate student, this web site is a good place to start learning about the project:

 - The Research page will give you an overview of current research projects.